A Living Will is a type of health care directive that lets you define your wishes for medical treatment and care in an emergency situation.

 Be sure to check the signing requirements in your state.
 [2]

-Use the following blank Living Will example to help you write your own.
-Download the blank template in PDF or Word format and fill it out independently.
+Use the following blank Living Will sample to help you write your own.
+Download the blank template in PDF or Word format and complete it independently.

 Frequently Asked Questions